ricardosillercardenas/ricardosillercardenas/README.md

 # Ricardo Siller Cardenas

-With 15 years of experience in Account Management, Business Development and Consulting, including roles in Europe, I have developed a deep expertise in these fields.
-I am particularly passionate about Business Intelligence and Data Analytics, and I have undertaken self-directed learning in coding languages to enhance my skills.
-I am dedicated to continuous improvement in my professional journey.
+With 15 years of experience in Account Management, Business Development, and Consulting, including roles in Europe, I've honed my skills and developed deep expertise in these fields.
+Throughout my career, I've had the privilege of working with high-profile clients, successfully managing accounts, driving business development initiatives, and providing strategic consulting services.
+My passion for Business Intelligence and Data Analytics has led me to self-directed learning in coding languages to enhance my skills further.

+I'm dedicated to continuous improvement in my professional journey, focusing on leveraging data to drive business success.
+My goal is to transition into a career in Data Analysis, where I can utilize my analytical skills and business acumen to facilitate data-driven decision-making.
+I aim to apply my proficiency in SQL and Python, along with my hands-on experience in Business Intelligence, to help organizations harness the power of data.

+This GitHub repository showcases a variety of projects that demonstrate my skills in data analysis, including work with SQL, Python, and various data visualization tools.
+These projects highlight my ability to apply analytical techniques to real-world business problems, providing valuable insights and actionable recommendations.

 ## Skills